yanglinz/dotfiles/README.md

 # My Personal Dotfiles

-This is my personal dotfiles for MacOS/Windows.
+This is my personal dotfiles for MacOS.

 > Note that I've not tested much outside of my own personal use.
 Use at your own risk. 🚧